Disclaimers: See Part 1

 Chapter 11: Vilification

 Bright light shined through Ri's window, bringing forth a new day.
-Greenish blue irises lazily opened to the sound of knocking.
-Gathering her wits, she raised from the bed to answer the chamber door.
-Ri was aghast to see, Iona in her pink night shift.
+Greenish-blue irises lazily opened to the sound of knocking.
+Gathering her wits and energy, she raised from the bed to answer the chamber door, becoming aghast to see Iona in her pink night shift.

 "What are you doing here?"